baobure/tindog/README.md

 A tinderlike website for Dog meetups.
-Developed for the web using HTML, CSS and Bootstrap (Frontend).
+Developed for the web using HTML, CSS and Bootstrap.

 ![](images/screenshot.png)